karen-pal/package_delivery_system/README.md

 `pytest test_main.py --capture=no`

-> In both cases the report created can be seen in reports subfolder
+> In both cases the report created can be seen in reports directory.